openedx/edx-documentation/en_us/data/source/data_czars/data_czar.rst

 Resources for Data Czars and Teams
 **************************************************

-The edX Analytics team adds every data czar to a Google Group and mailing list called `course-data`_.
+The edX Analytics team adds every data czar to a Google Groups™ discussion forum and mailing list called `course-data`_.

 EdX also hosts an `Open edX Analytics wiki`_ that is available to the public.
 The wiki provides links to the engineering roadmap, information about